xipki/xipki/README.md

   ```sh
   mvn clean install -DskipTests
   ```

   Then you will find the following binaries:
+   - DB Tool: `assembles/dbtool/target/dbtool-<version>.zip`
    - CA: `assembles/ca-war/target/ca-war-<version>.zip`
    - OCSP: `assembles/ocsp-war/target/ocsp-war-<version>.zip`
    - CLI (Command Line Interface): `assembles/xipki-cli/target/xipki-cli-<version>.tar.gz`

+## Install DB Tool

+1. Unpack the binary `dbtool-<version>.zip`.
+2. If you use database other than MariaDB, MySQL and PostgreSQL, you need to get the JDBC driver and copy it to the directory `lib/jdbc`.

 ## Install CA Server

 1. Unpack the binary `ca-war-<version>.zip` and install CA as described in the